-You would like to adopt a Spanish dog, what next?
+You would like to adopt a rescue dog, what next?

 Logo of Spanish Happy Tails Rescue UK